thu-spmi/CAT/egs/TEMPLATE/README.md

 Prepare `yesno` data:

 * yesno data is only for debugging.
-* it's hard to train a recognizer in such a small corpora based on CTC/RNN-T. Therefore, you will find higher error rates in results (compared to 0% in kaldi).
+* it's hard to train a recognizer in such a small corpora based on CTC / RNN-T. Therefore, you will find higher error rates in results (compared to 0% in kaldi).

 ```bash
 bash local/data.sh